Why getting "that much" muscle anywhere it lands is dead wrong!

 Daniel Craig - Used more of a basic free weight routine to get in shape to play James Bond in "Casino Royale" and "Quantum of Solace".

-It isn't the method of the resistance that matters...it is the volume, set and rep scheme.
+isn't the method of the resistance that matters...it is the volume, set

 I don't care if your personal trainer swears by seated dumbbell military presses -or your best friend thinks standing barbell military presses are the way to go.
 They both work your shoulders.
 Alternatively, you could do the Nautilus press, Hammer Strength, or even lift a log over your head (Rocky IV style).